Indian Cuisine

 Baby Appam

-Soft pancakes made with fermented rice batter and coconut milk, common in Kerala and Tamil Nadu.
+A soft rice and coconut milk pancake from Kerala and Tamil Nadu.

 Baghare Baingan